mitjafelicijan/lobotomizer/README.md

 - While this is WoW specific, you can easily replace data in `corpus` directory with your own and re-run `gen_storage.py` to generate fresh vector database.

+> [!IMPORTANT]
+> You can run either HTTP API and/or Discord bot.
+You do not need to run both
+> for the Discord bot to work.
+They are just two ways of using this RAG system.
+> If you just want to use this with Discord you do not need touch HTTP API
+> section of this repo.

 ## Requirements

 - Python 3.10+